kenlasko/k8s/manifests/database/postgresql/README.md

 The manual steps to do this are below, but shouldn't be necessary (at least steps 1 and 2)
 1. Run the [update-cloud-certs.sh](scripts/update-cloud-certs.sh) script to extract the certificates from the home cluster and update the AKeyless PostgreSQL secret
-2. Delete the `replication-certs` external secret in the cloud to trigger a pull of the updated external secret data, or wait for the scheduled update to happen (every 24h).
+2. Delete the `replication-certs` external secret in the cloud cluster to trigger a pull of the updated external secret data, or wait for the scheduled update to happen (every 24h).
-3. Kill the `cloud-1` pod to initiate a fresh instance to ensure it uses the new certificates.
+3. Kill the `cloud-1` pod in the cloud cluster to initiate a fresh instance to ensure it uses the new certificates.
 PostgreSQL may eventually self-update, but I'm not sure.

 ## Backups
 Constant backups are being made to a remote S3 bucket, which makes restoration very simple.
 This is defined in [cluster.yaml](overlays/home/cluster.yaml) and [backup.yaml](overlays/home/backup.yaml).